Cosmologist/SymfonyCommonBundle/README.md

 **Caution**: Use security [access_control](https://symfony.com/doc/current/security/access_control.html) option to restrict access to the service controller.

-## Static access to the service container
+### Static access to the service container from anywhere
 ```php
 use Cosmologist\Bundle\SymfonyCommonBundle\DependencyInjection\ContainerStatic;